-- 1) If the box's POLL address is received, it immediately jumps to the POLL state. - 2) If some other POLL address is received, it reverts to the ACTIVE state. - 3) If the box's SELECT address is received, it immediately jumps to the SELECT state. - 4) If some other SELECT address is received, it goes back to the IDLE state and waits for a BREAK character.
+- 1) If the box's POLL address is received, it immediately jumps to the POLL state. - 2) If some other POLL address is received, it reverts to the ACTIVE state. - If the box's SELECT address is received, it immediately jumps to the SELECT state. - 4) If some other SELECT address is received, it goes back to the IDLE state and waits for a BREAK character.

-POLL State:

-This state is used to quickly determine which tributary devices (such as our box) have information ready for the controller.
+''' POLL State: This state is used to quickly determine which tributary devices (such as our box) have information ready for the controller.
 The AEC-BOX immediately transmits a single byte response, then reverts to the ACTIVE state.
-The POLL response byte may be:

-- 1) 07h (RST) Indicates that the box has powered up or reset. - 2) 05h (NAK) Indicates that a communications or protocol error of some kind has been detected. - 3) 08h (SVC) Indicates that the box needs to be serviced.

-For the AEC-BOX-2/10/20, this means that a new frame of LTC/VITC data has been read, or that the comparator has found a match. - 4) 04h (ACK) Indicates that nothing has changed.
+The POLL response byte may be: 1) 07h (RST) - Indicates that the box has powered up or reset.
+2) 05h (NAK) - Indicates that a communications or protocol error of some kind has been detected.
+3) 08h (SVC) - Indicates that the box needs to be serviced.
+For the AEC-BOX-25, this means that a new frame of LTC generator data started, or that the comparator found a match.
+4) 04h (ACK) - Indicates that nothing has changed.
 The above responses are listed in order of priority (RST highest).

-A typical POLL sequence from the controller might be:

-Byte 0 = BREAK (20 bits low, then 2 bits high)
+A typical POLL sequence from the controller might be: Byte 0 = BREAK (20 bits low, then 2 bits high) Byte 1 = AEh Upper POLL address byte.
+Lower POLL address byte (LSB=1 !).
+Byte 2 = C1h The POLL response byte from the AEC-BOX might then be: Byte 1 = 04h ACK response byte indicating all is OK. '''

+Byte 1 = AEh Byte 2 = COhLower SELECT address byte (LSB=0 !).
+Once in the SELECT state, the box will remain there unless errors are detected or a BREAK character is received.
+The following commands may be sent to the AEC-BOX-25 whenever it is in the SELECT state: 1) GET BOX ID command format (to AEC-BOX) is: Question mark ("?")
+Byte 1 = 3FhThe response to this command (from AEC-BOX) is: Byte 1 = 25dAEC-BOX Number (25 in this case) Byte 2 = 41h-5Ah Software Revision Letter (major) (A-Z) Byte 3 = 31h-39h Software Revision Number (minor) (1-9) Byte 4 = XXh Checksum (sum of bytes 1-4 should be 0)

+This state is used for sending messages back and forth between the AEC-BOX and the controller.
+It includes the ability to place the box in the BINARY BROADCAST mode.
+If any errors are detected, the box sets the NAK flag and jumps to the IDLE state.

+(20 bits low, then 2 bits high)

-Byte 1 = AEh Upper POLL address byte.
+Upper SELECT address byte.